erablue-resort/erablue_resort/readme/Emuerareadme/EmueraEE_readme (English).txt

 If RESULT:0=1(Left click), Button number will set to RESULT:5.

 ・GDRAWTEXT gID, "text", X, Y
 Draw text strings to gID.
-Can abbreviate X and Y.
+Can omit X and Y.
 This instruction is using brush of set by "GSETBRUSH".
 If succeed will set 1 to RESULT:0, width to RESULT:1, height to RESULT:2.